 We account for our derivatives, consisting of interest rate swaps, at fair value on the consolidated balance sheets as either an asset or liability.
 Derivative positions are recorded as net positions by counterparty based on master netting arrangements (see Note 10, "Derivative Financial Instruments"), exclusive of accrued interest and cash collateral held or pledged.
-The Chicago Mercantile Exchange (the "CME") and the London Clearing House (the "LCH") made amendments to their respective rules that resulted in the prospective accounting treatment of certain daily payments historically treated as the posting of collateral (variation margin payments) being considered as the legal settlement of the outstanding exposure of the derivative.
-The CME rule changes became effective in January 2017, and the LCH rule changes became effective in January 2018.
-The rule changes result in all variation margin payments on derivatives cleared through the CME and LCH being accounted for as legal settlement.
-As of December 31, 2018, \$5.4 billion notional of our derivative contracts were cleared on the CME and \$0.6 billion were cleared on the LCH.
-The derivative contracts cleared through the CME and LCH represent 90.2 percent and 9.8 percent, respectively, of our total notional derivative contracts of \$6.0 billion at December 31, 2018.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") requires all standardized derivatives, including most interest rate swaps, to be submitted for clearing to central counterparties to reduce counterparty risk.
+Two of the central counterparties we use are the Chicago Mercantile Exchange (the "CME") and the London Clearing House (the "LCH").
+All variation margin payments on derivatives cleared through the CME and LCH are accounted for as legal settlement.
+As of December 31, 2019, \$9.4 billion notional of our derivative contracts were cleared on the CME and \$0.5 billion were cleared on the LCH.
+The derivative contracts cleared through the CME and LCH represent 95.0 percent and 5.0 percent, respectively, of our total notional derivative contracts of \$9.9 billion at December 31, 2019.

 For derivatives cleared through the CME and LCH, the net gain (loss) position includes the variation margin amounts as settlement of the derivative and not collateral against the fair value of the derivative.
-The amount of variation margin included as settlement as of December 31, 2018 was \$(16.7) million and \$(6.1) million for the CME and LCH, respectively.
-Interest income (expense) related to variation margin on derivatives that are not designated as hedging instruments or are designated as fair value relationships is recognized as a gain (loss) rather than as interest income (expense).
+The amount of variation margin included as settlement as of December 31, 2019 was \$(107) million and \$8 million for the CME and LCH, respectively.
 Changes in fair value for derivatives not designated as hedging instruments will be presented as realized gains (losses).